ropensci-archive/learngganimate/ease_aes.md

 ![](ease_aes_files/figure-gfm/unnamed-chunk-4-1.gif)<!-- -->

-# The effect of the modifiers
+# The affect of the modifiers

 ## Motivation

-For the `linear` ease function, it is clear the rate of change is constant - so there is only one possible way a linear rate of change could occur:
+For the `linear` ease function, it is clear the rate of change is constant - so there is only one possible linear combination:

 ``` r
 tweenr::display_ease('linear')